Daniel-KM/Omeka-S-module-BlockPlus/README.md

 directory `view/common/block-template`.
 The migration moved the option to use the new template name.

-- "asset" => "asset-plus",
+- "asset" => "asset-deprecated-plus"
-- "browse-preview" => "browse-preview-plus",
+- "browse-preview" => "browse-preview-deprecated" or "search-results-browse-preview-deprecated"
-- "item-with-metadata" => "item-with-metadata-plus",
+- "item-with-metadata" => "item-with-metadata-deprecated"
-- "list-of-pages" => "list-of-pages-plus",
+- "list-of-pages" => "list-of-pages-deprecated"
-- "list-of-sites" => "list-of-sites-plus",
+- "list-of-sites" => "list-of-sites-deprecated"
-- "item-showcase" => "media-item-showcase-plus",
+- "item-showcase" => "media-item-showcase-deprecated",
-- "file-item-showcase" => "media-item-showcase-plus",
+- "file-item-showcase" => "media-item-showcase-deprecated"
-- "page-date-time" => "page-date-time-plus",
+- "table-of-contents" => "table-of-contents-deprecated"

+This template was renamed, but not deprecated:
-- "table-of-contents" => "table-of-contents-plus",
+- "page-date-time" => "page-date-time-plus"

 You should add the specific templates in the file config/theme.ini of the theme if you really need them.
 Else, it is recommended to use the default template.